-- 10. The School regularly assesses the risk of its pupils being drawn into terrorism, including showing their support for extremist ideas that are part of terrorist ideology. - 11.
-This involves developing in all staff a general understanding of how to identify pupils who may be at risk of radicalisation and what to do to support them. - 12.
-It is important that the School responds in an appropriate and proportionate way, whilst also being aware of the increased risk of online radicalisation through the use of social media and the internet. - 13.
+- 11. The School regularly assesses the risk of its pupils being drawn into terrorism, including showing their support for extremist ideas that are part of terrorist ideology. - 12.
+This involves developing in all staff a general understanding of how to identify pupils who may be at risk of radicalisation and what to do to support them.
+This is supported by this written policy along with our P2.2 Safeguarding & Child Protection Policy. - 13.
+It is important that the School responds in an appropriate and proportionate way, whilst also being aware of the increased risk of online radicalisation through the use of social media and the internet. - 14.
 The School is also aware of the potential risks posed by any outside speaker who is engaged to talk on a sensitive issue (for example, religion or politics).
 A risk assessment will therefore be carried out with appropriate checks being made.
+(See also our P4.1 Recruitment Policy Appendix 4)